praxiomlabs/mcpkit/ROADMAP.md

 This document outlines the path to a stable 1.0 release of mcpkit.

-## Current Status: v0.3.0 (Pre-release)
+## Current Status: v0.5.0 (Release Candidate)

-mcpkit is currently in active development with a stable API surface.
-The SDK implements the full MCP 2025-11-25 specification and is suitable for production use, though the API may still change before 1.0.
+mcpkit is feature-complete and ready for 1.0.
+The SDK implements the full MCP 2025-11-25 specification with comprehensive transport and framework support.
+All 1.0 release criteria have been met.

 ## 1.0 Release Criteria